dmail-old/system-node-sourcemap/readme.md

-# Sourcemap Polyfill for nodejs ES6 modules
+# Sourcemap Polyfill for nodejs transpiled sources

-Because systemjs support sourcemap by default this module is useless.
-This module provides source map on error stack trace of ES6 modules.
+This module provides source map on error stack trace of transpiled code.

 ## Demo